Skip to main content

 % Organic Matter

-This page titled 1.8: Soil Organic Matter Content: Loss-On-Ignition is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Mark W. Bowen via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.8: Soil Organic Matter Content: Loss-On-Ignition is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Mark W. Bowen via source content that was edited to the style and standards of the LibreTexts platform.